 Airports in Maui

-Hana Airport is a tiny airport on the east side of Maui, three miles from the little town of Hana.
+Hana Airport is a tiny Maui airport on the east side of the island of Maui, three miles from the little town of Hana.
 Only small single-engine propeller planes fly in or out of this airport.
 The airport code letters are HNM, which stands for Hana Maui.
-Mokolele is a small airline that flies a few flights in and out of Hana on small propeller aircraft.
+Mokulele is a small airline that flies a few flights in and out of Hana on small propeller aircraft.
 You can only fly to Hana from the main Maui airport in Kahului, or sometimes from Honolulu.

-For information on flights between one Hawaiian island and another, click on Inter-Island flights.
+For information on flights between one Hawaiian island and another, click on Hawaii Island Hopping on inter-Island flights.

 For information about car rentals at any of the Maui airports, click on Maui Car Rentals.